Montpellier

 Weather

-Montpellier enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
-Summer temperatures average around 27°C (80°F), with low precipitation.
-Winters are milder, with temperatures around 9°C (48°F) and occasional rainfall.
-Humidity levels are moderate.
-Air quality is generally good.
+Montpellier experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
+Summer temperatures average around 28°C (82°F) while winter temperatures range from 3°C to 13°C (37°F to 55°F).
+Rainfall is highest in the autumn and winter months, with occasional thunderstorms.
+Humidity levels are moderate, and air quality is generally good in Montpellier.

 Language